 The punishment for subsequent DUI convictions for CDL holders are much more severe:

 A DUI conviction is exceptionally hard-hitting if you drive for a living.
 People often wonder if they can still have a CDL after getting a DUI conviction or if a past DUI conviction can ruin a future commercial driver’s license application.
 Nothing prevents you from legally obtaining a CDL with a previous DUI conviction, but that can potentially make you an unattractive candidate for a trucking company that’s hiring.
 If you’re facing a DUI arrest and possible conviction, timing is critical.
-It’s best to call your Lansing CDL DUI attorney as soon as possible after your arrest.
+It’s best to call your Lansing CDL DUI lawyer as soon as possible after your arrest.

 Don’t wait to get the most qualified legal representation available.
 You want a criminal defense law firm who specializes in CDL representation to defend these types of cases satisfactorily.
 If your livelihood and your family’s well-being are on the line because of a DUI arrest, you want an attorney who will find the best way to defend your case.
 You want an attorney to help you retain your CDL and your commercial driving privileges.

 O’Keefe Law is standing by to represent your commercial driver’s license DUI case.
 Our experience in CDL DUI law is a valuable asset to many clients facing jail time and the loss of their license due to a DUI.
-An experienced DUI attorney will find any weaknesses in the prosecution’s case and build the most robust defense possible.
+An experienced CDL DUI lawyer will find any weaknesses in the prosecution’s case and build the most robust defense possible.
 If the police mishandled evidence in your case, the judge could dismiss without a conviction.
-Contact O’Keefe Law right away to schedule a confidential free consultation at 517-273-0428.
+Contact O’Keefe Law right away to schedule a confidential free consultation at 517-200-3397.

 Fill out the form and send it & we will quickly reach back out to you with answers.